 Zatarain’s Seasoning is more thought of as a Cajun Seasoning associated with the Cajun Cooking style in Louisiana.
 If you want to make your Shrimp Boil recipe Cajun, use Zatarain’s Seasoning.
 Zatarain’s Seasoning is great to use on a Crawfish Boil to give it that Cajun kick.

 Try making a Shrimp Boil with Old Bay and making a Shrimp Boil with Zatarain’s and see which seasoning you like the best!

-How to cook shrimp?
-Although the shrimp in a Shrimp Boil get cooked by submerging them in boiling water, there are many different ways to cook shrimp.
+Want to learn more about how to cook shrimp?
+Although the shrimp in a Shrimp Boil are cooked by submerging them in boiling water, there are many different ways to cook shrimp.
 Sauteing shrimp in a pan is one popular way to cook shrimp.
-Sauteed Shrimp are used for making dishes such as Garlic Shrimp, Seafood Alfredo, and many other delicious shrimp dinners.
+Sauteed Shrimp are used for making dishes such as Garlic Shrimp, Seafood Alfredo, and many other delicious shrimp meals.
 Shrimp can also be put on a skewer and cooked on a grill.
 Deep frying shrimp is another popular way to cook shrimp.
-Shrimp are a versatile ingredient to cook with and can be enjoyed in many different ways.
+Shrimp are a versatile ingredient to cook with and can be cooked in countless different ways.